microsoft/pxt-calliope/docs/reference/input/rotation.md

 ## Returns

-* a [number](/types/number) that means how much the microbit is tilted in the direction you say; for `Rotation.Pitch` from `-90` to `90` degrees and for `Rotation.Roll` from `-180` to `180` degrees.
+* a [number](/types/number) that means how much the @boardname@ is tilted in the direction you ask for.
+This is a value in degrees between `-180` to `180` in either the `Rotation.Pitch` or the `Rotation.Roll` direction of rotation.

 ## Example: @boardname@ leveler

 This program helps you move the @boardname@ until it is level.
 When it is level, the @boardname@ shows a smiley.

-If you are running this program in a browser, you can tilt the
-@boardname@ with your mouse.
+If you are running this program in a browser, you can tilt the @boardname@ with your mouse.

 ```blocks
 let pitch = 0;